UniSA Research Degree Excellence Grant

 The grant is open to Australian Citizens, Permanent Residents of Australia or international students, and is awarded to students who demonstrate academic excellence, and the importance of the research and its contribution to society.

-The grant may be used to cover PhD research-related travel e.g. presenting at an international conference, collecting data, collaborating with international experts, or purchase of specialised equipment for the research.
+The grant may be used to cover PhD research-related travel e.g. presenting at an international conference, collecting data, collaborating with international experts, or other purchases required by the research.

 The grant funds should be utilised within 12 months of payment.
 If it is not expected that funds will be used within the timeframe, the reasons must be outlined in the written statement.